-In Numeracy we will be focusing once again upon multiplication tables, factors , multiples and prime numbers We will be continuing and developing the four basic rules of maths in both mechanical and problematic form but concentrating on Long Multiplication Long division and more advanced Fractions and in our topic work we will be investigating further – Time and working out Time tables and concentrating on Angles and Degrees
+In Numeracy we will be focusing once again upon multiplication tables, factors , multiples and prime numbers We will be continuing and developing the four basic rules of maths in both mechanical and problematic form but concentrating on more advanced Fractions and in our topic work we will be investigating further – Time and working out Time tables and concentrating on Angles and Degrees

-As Historians we will be continuing our studies of Raider and Settlers and this term concentrating on The Saxons.
-We will be delving into the lifestyle and activities of these people and creating a Saxon journal which will link up with our literacy topic of Journalistic writing.
+As Historians we will be continuing our studies of Raider and Settlers and this term concentrating on The Vikings.
+We will be delving into the lifestyle and activities of these people and creating a Viking journal which will link up with our literacy topic of Journalistic writing.

 As Creative Technicians we will be covering the topic -“ Pop Art” where the children will be making observations and collect research to inform sketches and designs based on the Artists Andy Warhol and Roy Lichtenstein.
 The Children will make repeated image photos in the style of Andy Warhol using our I pads.
 And they will look closely at the images of Roy Lichtenstein drawing children’s attention to repeated use of dots to create a larger images.

 As Musicians We will be studying the Dragon Scales based on the Chinese Pentatonic Scale.
 We will be composing pieces and playing tuned percussion instruments.

 Hopefully not literally, but in keeping with the theme of “looking after our world” we decided to base our assembly on – Rubbish – and how detrimental it is, not only to ourselves but also to animals and plant life alike.

 Form 4 actively took part in the assembly which was lead by Mrs Walker.
 The assembly looked at issues such as Urban Wild Life, Our Community, Recycling in general and what WE can do to make a positive change.